maxjerdee/matrix-count/README.md

 <!-- prettier-ignore-end -->

-### Estimating nonnegative integer matrix counting problems
+### Estimating integer matrix counting problems

 ##### Maximilian Jerdee

-We provide analytic estimates and sampling-based algorithms for a variety of counting problems defined over non-negative integer matrices.
+We provide analytic estimates and sampling-based algorithms for a variety of counting problems defined over integer matrices.

 For example, we may count the number of non-negative symmetric integer matrices with even diagonal entries and a given row sum.
 This is the number of (multi-)graphs with a given degree sequence.
 We can also estimate the number of such matrices under combinations of the further conditions:

+- Binary matrices (only simple graphs).
-- Fixed total sum of diagonal entries.
+- Fixed total sum of diagonal entries (number of self edges).
-- Fixed sum of entries in blocks of matrix.
-(Not yet implemented)
+- Fixed sum of entries in blocks of matrix. (number of edges between prescribed groups) [Not yet implemented]

 We also include methods for estimating the number of non-negative integer matrices with a given row sum and column sum as described in Jerdee, Kirkley, Newman (2022) https://arxiv.org/abs/2209.14869.
-(Not yet implemented)
+[Not yet implemented]

 These problems can also be generalized as sums over matrices $A$ weighted by a Dirichlet-multinomial factor on their entries